Walla Walla Valley AVA

-Walla Walla Valley is an American Viticultural Area (AVA) located within Washington state and extending partly into the northeastern corner of Oregon.
-The wine region is entirely included within the larger Columbia Valley AVA.
-In addition to grapes, the area produces sweet onions, wheat and strawberries After the Yakima Valley AVA, the Walla Walla AVA has the second highest concentration of vineyards and wineries in Washington State.
-Walla Walla hosts about 140 wineries.
-The area was recognized on March 7, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Richard L Small, President of the Walla Walla Valley Winegrowers Association, for the establishment of a viticultural area in southeast Washington and northeast Oregon, east of Lake Wallula, to be known as "Walls Walls Valley".
-At the time, the Walla Walla Valley viticultural area was approximately 178560 acre with two bonded wineries and about 60 acre from several vineyards.
+Walla Walla Valley is an American Viticultural Area (AVA) located within the Walla Walla Valley landform in southeast Washington and extending into the northeastern corner of Oregon.
+It was established as the nation's 59^{th} and both states' second appellation on February 6, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Richard L Small, President of the Walla Walla Valley Winegrowers Association, proposing a viticultural area east of Lake Wallula straddling the state border in southeast Washington and northeast Oregon to be known as "Walla Walla Valley."

+The wine region is entirely within the expansive Columbia Valley AVA.
+In addition to grapes, the area produces sweet onions, wheat and strawberries After the Yakima Valley AVA, the Walla Walla AVA has the second highest concentration of vineyards and wineries in Washington State hosting about 140 wineries, tasting rooms, wine bars & tasting rooms and several large annual wine-tasting festivals.
+As of 2025, the Walla Walla Valley encompasses approximately 182060 acre cultivating 2933 acre on 25 vineyards and 92 bonded wineries.